JoaoGadelha/credere/README.md

 ## Technologies used
 The frontend was built with React.js, while the backend was built in Node.js and Express.js.
 The app saves the probe info in a Mongo database running in MongoDB Atlas.

 The site is live at https://joaoricardotg-credere.netlify.app/, while the backend is hosted in https://credere-backend.herokuapp.com/ (the backend doesn't display anything, it just serves the requests from the frontend.
-If you want to interact with it, either build an app or use Postman with the routes explained below).
+If you want to interact with it, either access the routes explained below through an app or Postman).

 ## Backend routes